jon-jacky/home/computing.md

   there are many types of programming languages and this is an incredibly broad question ..."

-  *Ooksier* answers: "Badass programmers don't really think in computer languages (Javascript, C, Haskell, Ruby, etc).
+  *Ookseer* answers: "Badass programmers don't really think in computer languages (Javascript, C, Haskell, Ruby, etc).
 They think in the ur- language of computers, in the capabilities.
 All languages ultimately do the same thing, just muck about with CPUs.
 Most languages have strengths